Opal Creek Wilderness: History

 The wilderness was designated on September 30, 1996, after a nearly 20-year battle to protect the area from logging and mining.
 In 1980, the District Ranger of the Detroit Ranger District, Dave Alexander, vowed to "cut Opal Creek."
 By late 1981, clearcut boundary markers were placed.
 Lawsuits were filed, Wild and Scenic Rivers were designated, and multiple bills to protect the area failed, including an attempt to make it a state park.
 When books and photo essays were published in the early 1990s, national attention was brought to the area.

 Finally, in 1996, after working with all stakeholders, including environmental groups, local communities and representatives of the timber industry, to draft consensus legislation, United States Senator Mark Hatfield obtained passage of expansive legislation to protect Opal Creek.

 2020 Beachie Creek Fire

 The Opal Creek Wilderness is within the burn zone of the Beachie Creek Fire that began approximately two miles south of Jawbone Flats on August 16, 2020, one of several major wildfires on the West Coast that summer.

-As of September 2020, the severity of the damage within the wilderness is unknown.
+The fire destroyed most of Opal Creek's old growth forest.
+As of 2026, the region had been closed to the public since the fire while repairs were made to facilities.